FilipKmn/filipkmn.github.io/_posts/2016-05-10-Meet-Sifu:-Going-beyond-a-SaaS-Generator.markdown

 ---
+layout: post
-title: Meet Sifu: Going Beyond a DSL
+title: Meet Sifu: Going Beyond a Simple DSL
+categories: Life
 published: true
 ---

 _Recently I left the beloved Semaphore and my team back at Rendered text, hence there is a new product in my life.
 Meet Sifu!_

 Recently I changed products.
 Feel kinda sad to be leaving my beloved Semaphore, but I felt I need a new chalenge so now I'm heading the marketing team ad dryTools and helping develop a disrupting new tech product.